 If you've ever been forced to moisturize your chest with a whopping dollop of Vick's VapoRub, then you’ve experienced the power of camphor.
-This terpene is the main ingredient in the vapor rub, plus several others.
+This terpene is the main ingredient in the vapor rub.
 Armed with a pronounced aroma, camphor is known for its extensive list of medicinal properties.
 It's typically added to products that are used topically, to relieve pain, clear the system of phlegm, reduce itching, treat minor burns, clear earwax, and fight infections.
 Fungal invaders, including osteoarthritis, cold sores, warts, hemorrhoids, and toenail fungus, can all be taken down with camphor.

 What do basils, peppers, lavender, cinnamon leaves, and cloves all have in common?
 Besides being described as a little peppery, each of these spices contains beta-caryophyllene.
 This long-named terpene is the only terpenoid known to directly interact with the human body's CB2 receptors within the endocannabinoid system.
 It has been recognized as a non-psychoactive agent with the incredible potential to aid in cancer treatment.
 For now, until further research is available, beta-caryophyllene is a common ingredient in chewing gum.